wp-cli/handbook/_posts/2015-12-01-survey-results-2015.md

 Many thanks to the 206 (!!!) people who took our second user survey.
 We appreciate your time in helping us to understand how WP-CLI is being adopted by the community.

 Curious as to how the numbers have changed?
-Take a look at the [summary of the first user survey in April 2014](http://wp-cli.org/blog/survey-results.html).
+Take a look at the [summary of the first user survey](http://wp-cli.org/blog/survey-results.html) from April 2014.

 ### By the numbers

-**85% of respondents use WP-CLI actively**
+**85% of respondents use WP-CLI regularly**

-Of the 85%, 48% use WP-CLI multiple times per day and 37% use it a couple or few times per week.
+Of this 85%, 48% use WP-CLI multiple times per day.
+37% use it a couple or few times per week.
 Only 15% of respondents use WP-CLI infrequently or rarely.

 94% of respondents use WP-CLI interactively at the command line, 66% have incorporated it into bash scripts, and 23% are using WP-CLI with Puppet, Chef, or another provisioning system.
-Other tools used with WP-CLI include: [Capistrano](http://capistranorb.com/), [Codeception](http://codeception.com/), [EasyEngine](https://easyengine.io/), [Fabric](http://www.fabfile.org/), [Grunt](http://gruntjs.com/), and [SaltStack](http://saltstack.com/).
+Other tools mentioned include: [Capistrano](http://capistranorb.com/), [Codeception](http://codeception.com/), [EasyEngine](https://easyengine.io/), [Fabric](http://www.fabfile.org/), [Grunt](http://gruntjs.com/), and [SaltStack](http://saltstack.com/).

 **Most keep WP-CLI up to date**